joemoco7/CAMS/README.md

 **- For Linux Users (.desktop file) -**

-The "Start CABC-T CAMS.desktop" file is a standard Linux shortcut that will add CAMS to your system's application menu.
+The "Start CAMS.desktop" file is a standard Linux shortcut that will add CAMS to your system's application menu.
 You must edit this file before it will work.
-  Open the Shortcut File: Navigate to the CAMS project folder and open Start CABC-T CAMS.desktop in a text editor.
+  Open the Shortcut File: Navigate to the CAMS project folder and open "Start CAMS.desktop" in a text editor.

   Update the Path: Find the line that starts with Path=.
 You must replace the example path (/home/acer/Church_Attendance_Management_System/) with the full, absolute path to the CAMS folder on your computer.